imagibee/Gigantor/README.md

 ```

 ### Buffered vs Unbuffered Searches
 The following benchmark compares searching the uncompressed 32 GB test file with different file buffering modes and different amounts of CPU utilization.
 Unbuffered mode is about 35% faster for this benchmark.
 Gigantor defaults to using unbuffered mode.
 Buffer modes are OS dependent but I have only tested on mac.
 If you run into problems you can turn buffering back on by using the `bufferMode` parameter.
-This benchmark shows about a 5x performance boost due to parallelization.
+The peak unbuffered throughput is about 9x faster than the single-threaded buffered throughput.

 ![Image](https://raw.githubusercontent.com/imagibee/Gigantor/main/Images/Buffered-vs-Unbuffered-Search.png)